Render settings explained - Corona Renderer for C4D

 Render Settings > Corona > Scene environment

-Here you can set custom scene environment - it will override any currently used native C4D environment.
+Here you can set a custom scene environment - it will override any currently used native C4D environment.
+It is recommended to use 8-bit images (JPG, PNG, etc.) to avoid fireflies.

-Direct visibility, reflections, and refraction overrides - used to enable custom environment maps.
+Direct visibility, reflections, and refraction override - used to enable custom environment maps.
+It is recommended to use 8-bit images (JPG, PNG, etc.) to avoid fireflies.

 This controls the material used as global volume (volumetric fog).